 The goal of these mindfulness-based approaches is not necessarily to give voice to the parts, or even to inhabit their perspective.
 Rather, it is to integrate ANP conscious awareness with the unconsciously activated experiences of EP(s).
-Ultimately, we want our ANP to become a benevolent presence and wise guide capable of shepherding the safe authentic expression of all parts of ourselves (which sometimes only happens imaginally).
-We want to become mindful of our EP(s), although not necessarily living from them.
-As the saying goes, you don’t want your 12-year-old self driving the bus.
-(But you do want to know why she wants the power.)
+Ultimately, you want your ANP to become a benevolent presence and wise guide capable of shepherding the safe authentic expression of all parts of yourself (which sometimes only happens in the imagination). you want to become mindful of our EP(s), although not necessarily living from them.
+As the saying goes, you don’t want your 12-year-old self driving the bus (but you do want to know why she wants the power).

 Psychiatrist Iain McGilchrist wrote about the relationship between the left [ANP] and right [EP] hemispheres in The Master and His Emissary.
 He hypothesized the division of the hemispheres may have originally evolved in response to two competing needs of survival: the predatory quest for sustenance and the equally important avoidance of becoming prey.
 Using the perspective of a bird, McGilchrist describe how these two tasks are segregated: “If you are a bird, in fact, you solve the conundrum of how to eat and stay alive by employing different strategies with either eye: the right eye (left hemisphere) for getting and feeding, the left eye (right hemisphere) for vigilant awareness of the environment.”8